franciscozorrilla/Chalmers-iGEM2018/README.md

 # ![iGEM CHALMERS](logo.png)

-Welcome to our project repositorty, this is a supplement to our [Wiki page](http://2018.igem.org/Team:Chalmers-Gothenburg).
+Welcome to our project repositorty, a supplement to our [Wiki page](http://2018.igem.org/Team:Chalmers-Gothenburg).
+Here we present and make available our framework for community dynamic flux balance analysis simulations, COM-dFBA.
+Additionaly, we include the reconstruction script for generating a draft genome scale model for the probiotic _Saccharomyces boulardii_.

 ## Citation